Encoding Majorana codes: Introduction

 In this paper, we propose a method to find encoding circuits for a general Majorana stabilizer code.
 The circuit is composed of Majorana quadratic and quartic braid gates, which belong to the Majorana Clifford group since they normalize the Majorana stabilizer group.
 The algorithm has two variants, one which uses two ancilla modes (which are reset at the end of the circuit).
 In the second algorithm, we do not use any ancilla modes but if the total parity is inside the stabilizer group then this algorithm fails.
-Note that our construction of the encoder here is not fault tolerant, although it can be made fault tolerant by adding a layer of stabilizer measurements.
+Note that our construction of the encoder here is not fault tolerant.
 In the non-fault tolerant case, the code and construction of the encoder can still be useful for storage of information for long periods and communication over a noisy channel.
 We give a proof of the two algorithms in Appendix A, and also a short proof of why the second algorithm fails in Appendix C.